What can you do to support the man in your life with prostate cancer? Here are some

 Talk openly.
 Your loved one may be sad, angry, or not want to face the diagnosis of prostate cancer.

 It’s also normal for you to feel the same way.
 Talk with each other about how you

 Learn all you can.
 Make sure you understand the diagnosis and treatment options.
 This will help you to

 Keep good medical records.
 Keep a notebook of all appointments, tests, and visits with health care providers.

 Keep copies of test results for your records.

 Ask questions.
 Go to appointments with your loved one.
 Ask anything you aren’t sure about.
 Take notes

 Attend a support group.
 Meeting others who have gone or are going through a similar experience can help you

 Search for new information.
 Prostate cancer treatment options are always changing as new research is done.
 Do

-research, and talk with the health care team about newer options.
+research, and talk with your healthcare team about newer options.